-In addition, a search using Falkirk Council Simple Search identified that there are no planning applications within 300 m of the scheme.
-Overall, it is unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.
+In addition, a search using the Scottish Borders Council Planning Portal (Map Search) identified that there are three planning applications within 300 m of the scheme for minor maintenance works which may coincide with the resurfacing works.
+Considering the nature, duration, size and scale of the resurfacing works as well as that of the planning applications, it is unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.